-For a 1-blink or 3-blink first-level fault code, one touch to Stop brings up a second-level fault code.
-This code consists of 1, 2, 3 or 4 blinks, a brief pause, and then 1 to 9 blinks.
-The first set of blinks represents the tens digit and the second set of blinks the units digit of the fault code number.
-For example, Fault Code No. 23 would appear as:
+- Two blinks indicate shutdown due to a loss of engine oil pressure. - Three blinks indicate a service fault.
+Press Stop once to cause the two-digit, second-level shutdown code to blink.
+(Pressing Stop again will stop the blinking.)
+The two-digit code consists of 1, 2, 3, 4 or 5 blinks, a brief pause, and then 1 to 9 blinks.
+The first set of blinks represents the tens digit and the second set of blinks the units digit of the shutdown code number.
+For example, shutdown code No. 36 appears as: